-Today we celebrate the Sami People's Day.
+The coming Saturday, the 6th February, we will celebrate the Sami People's Day.
 The Sami people are the indigenous people mainly inhabiting the Arctic area of Sápmi, which today encompasses parts of northern Norway, Sweden, Finland, and the Kola Peninsula of Russia.
 There is an estimated total population of between 50 000 and 80 000 Sami People, with a majority of approximately 40 000 living in Norway.